BMO Field: Canadian

-With the Argonauts moving to the renovated BMO Field beginning with the 2016 CFL season, the team was awarded on October 1, 2015, the right to host the 104th Grey Cup at the stadium on November 27, 2016.
+With the Argonauts moving to the renovated BMO Field beginning with the 2016 CFL season, the venue was, on October 1, 2015, announced as the host for the 104th Grey Cup on November 27, 2016.
 On June 11, 2016, the Argonauts played their first game at the stadium, a preseason (exhibition) game; the Argos defeated the Hamilton Tiger-Cats 25–16.
-On June 23, the Argos played their first regular season game at BMO Field; the Ti-Cats defeated the Argos 42–20.
+On June 23, the Argos played their first regular season game at BMO Field, losing 42-20 to the Tiger-Cats..

 Due to the position of the stands, each end zone is only 18 yards deep rather than the standard 20 in Canadian football.

+American

+In May 2026 it was announced that the Syracuse Orange and the Wake Forest Demon Deacons of the NCAA Division I Atlantic Coast Conference would play their first game of the 2027 season in August at BMO Field.

 Rugby

 Rugby union

 The stadium's pitch set up for a rugby game in June 2013.

 BMO Field was a home venue for Canada's national rugby union team.
 From 2011 to 2016, the team has played at the venue regularly.

 During the 2015 Pan American Games, BMO Field hosted the rugby sevens competition (soccer events took place at Tim Hortons Field in Hamilton).
 Due to PASO sponsorship regulations, the venue was referred to as "Exhibition Stadium" during the event.